Seagate/cortx/doc/Deploying a VM.rst

 5. Click the blue pane to select an OVF and a VMDK, or an OVA file to deploy.
 Your local system storage opens.

-6. Select the file that you want to deploy your virtual machine from, and click **Open**.
+6. Select all the files that corresponds to the virtual machine that you want to deploy, and click **Open**.

 7. Click **Next**.